marcelpetrick/DevNotes/BeenThereSeenThat/20200625_toradex_benchmarking_QtQuick/readme.md

 efficient rendering of ui elements

 how to figure out hardware platform before selecting it?
-Qt Quick 3D Benchmarking Application: can be fo0und at qt.io ... check tora12.png; is also open source
+Qt Quick 3D Benchmarking Application: can be found at qt.io ... check tora12.png; is also open source

 !!!!!!!!!!!!!!!!!!
 content is king, in 3d